minvws/nl-kat-coordination/docs/source/user-manual/navigation/user-settings.rst

 User settings
 =============

-Clicking on the top right corner on your account name, allows you to open the user settings options.
+Clicking on your account name in the top right corner, allows you to open the user settings options.

 Here you can see three options: